ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.en-ca.md

 ![check subnet on gateway](images/check_subnet2.png){.thumbnail}

-However, if the gateway is not present, check the subnet by going to the "Hardware" menu then "Hosts" in the Prism Central web interface.
+However, if the gateway is not present, check the subnet by going to the `Hardware` menu then `Hosts` in the Prism Central web interface.

 ![check subnet on gateway2](images/check_subnet1.png){.thumbnail}